-Complaints Policy and Process (effective 3 July 2015)
+Complaints Policy and Process (effective 6 May 2021)

 We welcome feedback from our candidates.
 Where a complaint regarding our service is received, we undertake to deal with that complaint effectively, sensitively and speedily.
 We aim to learn from complaints so that we can improve our services in the future.

 OET Complaints Policy and Process

 OET welcomes feedback from our candidates.
 Where a complaint regarding our service is received, OET undertakes to address that complaint effectively and efficiently.
 OET takes a responsive approach to complaint management.

 Please follow this process if you wish to complain about any test day issues or relating to an OET product or service.
 Please refer to the OET Re-marking Policy if you wish to have sub-test results re-marked.

 If you are not satisfied with the way a test was administered or the venue staff’s actions, you must lodge a complaint within two (2) business days of the test being conducted using the OET Complaints Form.
 If you do not make your request within that time frame, we reserve the right to refuse to investigate your complaint.

 1.2.2 General Complaints